 - Notes papers for oral presentation (4 pages)

 Submitted papers must be unpublished and must not be currently under review for any other publication.
-Submissions for full papers, must be at most 10 single-spaced US Letter (8.5” x 11”) pages, including figures, tables, references and appendices.
+Submissions must be full papers, at most 10 single-spaced US Letter (8.5” x 11”) pages, including figures, tables, references and appendices.
 Submissions for Note papers must be at most 4 single-spaced US Letter (8.5"x11") pages, including figures, tables, references and appendices.
-All submissions must use the Latex (preferred) or Word styles found here.
+All submissions must use the LaTeX (preferred) or Word styles found here.
 Authors must make a good faith effort to anonymize their submissions by: (1) using the "anonymous" option for the class and (2) using "anonsuppress" section where appropriate.
 Papers that do not meet the size, formatting, and anonymization requirements will not be reviewed.
+Please note that ACM uses 9-pt fonts in all conference proceedings, and the style (both LaTeX and Word) implicitly define the font size to be 9-pt.
 Please refer to publication chair's Note as well as the User Guide of the new class.
 Accepted submissions will be available on the ACM digital library on the first day of the conference.

 - Abstract Registration**: June 9, 2017, AOE.

 June 16th, 2017, AOE.June 23, 2017, AOE. (hard deadline.
 No further extension will be granted.)

 ** For the abstract registration, you only need to enter the title of the paper, the list of authors and their email addresses, the PC conflicts, and a brief abstract (~150-250 words).
 After registering the paper's abstract, you will have an additional week to upload the PDF file of the paper (either a 10-page Full paper or a 4-page Notes paper).